stefan-it/stefan-it/README.md

 ### 📃 Publications

+* Branden Chan, Stefan Schweter and Timo Möller.
+German's Next Language Model.
+In Proceedings of the 27th International Conference on Computational Linguistics.
+To appear.

 * Stefan Schweter and Luisa März.
 Triple E - Effective Ensembling of Embeddings and Language Models for NER of Historical German.
 In Experimental IR Meets Multilinguality, Multimodality, and Interaction - Proceedings of the Eleventh International Conference of the CLEF Association (CLEF 2020).
 To appear.

 * Stefan Schweter and Sajawel Ahmed.
 [Deep-EOS: General-Purpose Neural Networks for Sentence Boundary Detection](https://corpora.linguistik.uni-erlangen.de/data/konvens/proceedings/papers/KONVENS2019_paper_41.pdf).
 In Proceedings of the 15th Conference on Natural Language Processing (KONVENS 2019).